it-bens/container-registry-sync-action/README.md

 The action relies on the availability of `regclient` (`regctl` as the CLI interface) on the runner.
 It has to be set up before the action is executed.
 A registry login might be required as well.
-RegClient provides actions to install it and to login it into a registry.
+It can be done before the action is executed like below or by the action itself.

 ```yaml
 jobs: